MicrochipTech/ml-dsPIC33CK-Curiosity-Gestures-Recognition/README.md

 ## Data Collection Firmware
 A binary build of the data logging firmware used in the data collection for this project can be found in the binaries folder of this repo.
-To build data logging firmware for different sensor configurations, visit the [dspic33ck-curiosity-imu-data-logger repository.
+To build data logging firmware for different sensor configurations, visit the (https://github.com/MicrochipTech/ml-dsPIC33CK-Curiosity-IMU-Data-Logger) Repository.

 ## Sensor Configuration